Dawid33/tutor-handbook/docs/home.md

 articles in the book.
 It should be focused on common pitfalls, additional / alternative learning resources for that topic and other things a student might be interested in.
-Resources about tangential issues that the student might be facing are another good choice.
+Resources about tangential issues that the student might be facing at that stage in their studies are another good choice.

 How a tutor uses the handbook is entirely up to the tutor and student.
 For example, it may or may not be appropriate to watch the videos with the student